Three people tasting this years apple juice from the Fruit Village Gvarv

 The Lindheims get their inspiration from Belgian brewing traditions, as well as modern craft brewing from the West Coast of the USA.
 They add fruit such as apples, rhubarb, plums and cherries from the farm as an ingredient in their beer.
 They also experiment with exciting flavour combinations, like combining fresh raspberries with salt and coriander.

-The harvest varies from year to year, which gives all their beverages a unique seasonal taste, like wine.
+The harvest varies from year to year, which gives all their beverages a unique seasonal taste.

 "The apples contain lots of tannins, giving our products have a dry and more sour flavour."